Verdify

 Small expansions

-Add narrow workflow steps, sources, users, or approval paths only when the scorecard supports expansion.
+Add narrow workflow steps, sources, users, or approval paths only when the private eval record supports expansion.

 Incident review